digitallawyer/openlegaldictionary/_definitions/accuse.md

 ---
 title: Accuse
 permalink: "/definitions/accuse.html"
-body: To bring a formal charge against a person, to the effect that he Is guilty of a crime or punishable offense, be-fore a court or magistrate having jurisdlc-tlon to inquire Into the alleged crime.
+body: To bring a formal charge against a person, to the effect that he is guilty of a crime or punishable offense, be-fore a court or magistrate having jurisdlc-tlon to inquire Into the alleged crime.
 Peo-ple v.
 Frey, 112 Mich.
 251, 70 N. W. 548;
   People v.
 Braman, 30 Mich.
 460; Castle v.
 Houston, 19 Kan.
 426, 27 Am.
 Rep. 127;